MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/using-teams-client-sdk-preview.md

 In this SDK Preview, the [Microsoft Teams JavaScript client SDK](/javascript/api/@microsoft/teams-js/) (`@microsoft/teams-js`, or simply `TeamsJS`) has been refactored to enable Teams developers the ability to [extend Teams apps to run in Outlook and Office](overview.md).
 From a functional perspective, the TeamsJS SDK Preview (`@microsoft/teams-js@next`) is a superset of the current TeamsJS SDK: it supports existing Teams app functionality while adding the ability to host Teams apps in Outlook and Office.

-There are two significant changes in the TeamsJS SDK Preview that your code will need to account for in order to run in other M365 applications:
+There are two significant changes in the TeamsJS SDK Preview that your code will need to account for in order to run in other Microsoft 365 applications:

 * [**Callback functions now return Promise objects.**](#callbacks-converted-to-promises) All existing functions with a callback parameter have been modernized to return a JavaScript [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) object for improved handling of asynchronous operations and code readability.